snicklepickles/PHY2032/Adrenal Gland Disorders.md

 	- Cortisol-secreting tumour of the adrenal gland (primary)
 	- ACTH-secreting tumour of the anterior pituitary (secondary)
 	- Pharmacological use of exogenous corticosteroids
-		- Most *common* cause
+		- Most *common* cause in modern day
-- Increased cortisol promotes catabolism of bone, muscle, skin & other organs
+- Increased cortisol promotes *catabolism* of bone, muscle, skin & other organs
 	- Bone strength diminishes
 	- Muscles weaken
 	- Skin becomes easily bruised